Ginger is one of the most common condiments.

 Experts recommend that we consume at least 3 1/2 grams.
 If we eat this amount on a regular basis, we can definitely experience its beneficial effects.
 But just like any natural way of fighting disease, we shouldn’t overdo it.
 Too much consumption also has side effects.

-Ginger dietary supplements are made from dried or fresh ginger root or from a steam process of the oil.
+Ginger dietary supplements are made from the dried or fresh ginger root or from a steam process of the oil.
 You can find ginger extracts, tinctures, capsules, oils, and tea.

 The investigations into ginger as a potential prostate cancer treatment continue, yet research has shown that bioactive compounds have anti-cancer in ginger.